BayAreaMetro/gtfsr/README.md

 This is MTC's fork of the gtfsr package.
 Here we maintain functions to do things for MTC business that are probably not directly relevant to the gtfsr project.

-There are multiple uses of the general functions of the gtfsr package for MTC work.
-See [here](https://bayareametro.github.io/Data-And-Visualization-Projects/sb827/sb827_amendment_example.html) for a how to and walk through of some of the more basic functions.

 ## Installation

 You can install this package from GitHub using the devtools package: